as777ms/python0_yu/Readme.md

 # for

-### it allows us to loop over different collections of items arrays, letters inside str, numbers....
+### It allows us to loop over different collections of items:
+- Arrays
+- Letters inside strings
+- Numbers...

 ```bash
 for letter in "Giraffe Academy":